SPAT0002-1/Lectures_2022-2023/README.md

 - The Pro-GIT book written by Scott Chacon and Ben Straub and published by Apress (Mostly Chap 1-4):
 [https://git-scm.com/book/fr/v2](https://git-scm.com/book/fr/v2)

-Additional references will be given at the end of every lecture.
+Additional references will be given at the end of most of the Notebooks.